JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 15. Sozo barely known brand some models made in usa and no one knows them so they sell cheap.
 A christian brand.
 Not Recommended.
 Not enough information.
 16. Hard Luck Kings.
 These are really cool and Inexpensive and highly regarded.
 They will pro setup for $150 extra which is convenient, but not a particularly good deal.
 Oh!
 Its on sale for $40.
 17. Hagstrom Swede.
 These are really cool with cool features and typically at a good price.
+20. Sawtooth are great Michael Angelo related guitars with great features
+21. AIO Wolf is a great mid priced budget brand some have 25" scale neck

 [List of guitars made in Korea at World Musical Instrument Co](https://www.thegearpage.net/board/index.php?threads/list-of-guitars-made-by-world-musical-instrument-co-ltd-korea.1702997/))